OSGeo/OSGeoLive-doc/en/overview/openlayers_overview.rst

 * Styling and customization

-  * Powerful mechanism to style features: points, lines, polygons and icons.
+  * Powerful styling of features: points, lines, polygons and icons.
-  * Flexibility to customize controls look and feel using CSS3.
+  * Customize controls look and feel using CSS3.

 * Overlays

-  * Render any DOM element at any map's place.
+  * Render any DOM element at any place on the map.
   * Great flexibility to create tooltips and markers.
   * Mix the power of HTML5 capabilities with a mapping application.